thtrieu/thtrieu.github.io/about.md

 ### Monologue

 I am a junior undergrad, doing maths, physics and lately computer - every day.
-Did a couple of internships: Data mining, Natural Language Processing, Computer Vision and gradually specializing myself into [this](https://en.wikipedia.org/wiki/Deep_learning).
-The prime concern, however, is intelligence in general.
-Can we define and engineer such a thing?
+Did a couple of internships: _Data mining_, _Natural Language Processing_, _Computer Vision_ and gradually specializing myself into _Deep Learning_.
+Never mind the buzzwords - the prime interest, however, is intelligence in general.
+Can we define and engineer (solve) such a thing?
 How?

 The universe fascinates me! so I'd love to learn from anyone who has anything to share, be it chemistry, biology, philosophy (or how stupid I am - yes, seriously).